 Persons who desire to take courses at the Divinity School not leading to a degree may apply to be nondegree students.
 Normally, these students are persons pursuing graduate work at another institution who need to take a specific Divinity School course, or are persons with graduate theological degrees who wish to take a course for professional development.
-Upon application, students will be given the opportunity to explain how their course of study relates to the nature, purpose, and educational resources of the school (see page 76).
+Upon application, students will be given the opportunity to explain how their course of study relates to the nature, purpose, and educational resources of the school (see pages 74-75).
 Nondegree students can be admitted to Yale University Divinity School for one academic year during which they may take up to four courses.
-Upon request to the associate dean of admissions, and with the approval of the dean of academic affairs and the associate dean of community and student life, an individual's nondegree status may be extended for an additional year.
+Upon request to the associate dean of admissions, and with the approval of the dean of academic affairs, an individual's nondegree status may be extended for an additional year.
 Nondegree students may not request reading courses or directed studies programs.
 University courses outside the Divinity School are not available to them.
 A few specified courses at the Divinity School may not be open to nondegree students when the nature or size of the course requires that it be restricted to degree candidates.
 Nondegree students must adhere to the same policies and regulations of the School as degree students.